vdclab/vdclab-wiki/ApE.md

  - Easy to use
  - Very useful for analysis of sequence results of plasmid, DNA
  - Good tool for visualizing plasmid construction and digestions
+ - One of the few free open source tools out there

 ## Help
 - For help or to report bugs, email: wdavis@biology.utah.edu (M. Wayne Davis)